intenthq/anon/README.md

     // Number used to mod the hash of the id and determine if the row
     // has to be included in the sample or not
     "mod": 30000
-    // Specify in which a column a unique ID exists on which the sampling can
-    // be performed.
-Indices are 0 based, so this would sample on the first
-    // column.
-    "idColumn": 0
   },
   // An array of actions to take on each column - indices are 0 based, so index
   // 0 in this array corresponds to column 1, and so on.
   //
-  // There must be an action for every column in the CSV.
+  // If anonymising a CSV, there must be an action for every column in it.
+  // If anonymising a JSON, there must be an action for each field that needs to
+  // be anonymised.
+If there is no action defined for a specific field, this
+  // field value will be left untouched.
   "actions": [
     {
       // The no-op, leaves the input unchanged.